imgix/react-imgix/README.md

   <Imgix src={src} width={100} type='img' />
 </Imgix>
 ```
-The final `type='img'` component will be created with the options passed into the parent `<picture>` container if it's not provided so the above is equivelant to:
+The final `type='img'` component will be created with the options passed into the parent `<picture>` container if it's not provided so the above is equivalent to:
 ```js
 <Imgix src={src} width={100} type='picture'>
   <Imgix src={src} width={400} type='source' imgProps={{media: '(min-width: 768px)'}}/>